-Units: 3.00 - UC:CSU 3.00 hours lecture weekly CAN GOVT 2
+3.00 Units Lecture - UC:CSU CAN GOVT 2

-An examination of the institutions, activities, and issues of American and California governments.
+Examines the institutions, activities, and issues of American and California Governments.
 Presents an overview of the major ideas and forces that shape the use of public power in American society.
-The constitution, the three branches of government, political parties, interest groups, and the media are among the major topics covered.
-Meets the Title V American Institutions requirement in US Constitution and California State and Local Government.
+The Constitution, the three branches of government, political parties, interest groups, and the media are among the major topics covered.
+Satisfies the Title V U.S. Constitution requirement and the California State and Local Government requirement.